 Shoreline areas along San Francisco Bay, including Sunnyvale, risk damages from coastal flooding, with potential impacts to human health and safety, due to future sea level rise.
 The South San Francisco Bay Shoreline Project is a Congressionally authorized study by the US Army Corps of Engineers together with the Santa Clara Valley Water District and the State Coastal Conservancy to identify and recommend flood risk management projects for Federal funding.
 The Corps is looking at projects that will reduce flood risk, restore some of the region's lost wetlands, and provide related benefits such as recreation and public access.
-This project, and other Bay Area resiliency planning efforts, should be tracked into ensure that Sunnyvale's infrastructure and community assets are considered and protected as the Bay Area plans and constructs resiliency projects.
+The shoreline areas of Sunnyvale are included in a proposed Phase III of the Shoreline Project.
+This project, and other Bay Area resiliency planning efforts, should be tracked to ensure that Sunnyvale's infrastructure and community assets are considered and protected as the Bay Area plans and constructs resiliency projects.